 Unfortunately, trauma is a reality for many people, especially in their childhood.
 Trauma can lead to many developmental disorders that deeply affect a person’s identity, thoughts, emotions, memories, and actions.
 Good trauma-informed therapy can be hard to find.
 The field of psychology has only started to examine how trauma impacts children and adults.
-If you want to learn more about trauma therapy programs in Springfield, OH, Ethan Crossing Recovery can help.
-Read on to learn more about what you need to know about trauma disorders and also how to find a depression treatment program or an anxiety treatment program in Springfield, OH.
+If you want to learn more about trauma therapy programs in Ohio, Ethan Crossing Recovery can help.
+Read on to learn more about what you need to know about trauma disorders and also how to find a depression treatment program or an anxiety treatment program near Springfield, Dayton, and Columbus Ohio.

 - Heightened startle reflex

 - Difficulty concentrating